-Limitations on Hedging.
-Under our insider trading policy, our employees, including our executive officers, and Board members are prohibited from trading in our securities on a short-term basis, purchasing our securities on margin, making short sales in our securities and from buying or selling put or call options on our stock.
+Limitations on Hedging and Pledging.
+Under our insider trading policy, our employees, including our executive officers, and Board members are prohibited from trading in our securities on a short-term basis, purchasing our securities on margin, making short sales in our securities, buying or selling put or call options on our stock, pledging our securities as collateral for a loan, and engaging in other hedging or monetization transactions such as equity swaps and collars.

 Effects of Stockholder Advisory Vote on Executive Compensation; Stockholder Engagement.
-Approximately 79% of the votes cast in the stockholder advisory "say on pay" vote on executive compensation in 2014 approved our executive compensation described in last year's proxy statement.
-Throughout the 2015 proxy season, we engaged directly or indirectly through our proxy solicitor, D. F. King & Co., with investors across the vast majority of our stockholder base, including our top ten stockholders who represented over 60% of our outstanding shares at that time.
-The Compensation Committee considered the result of the stockholder advisory vote as strong support for its compensation policies, practices and philosophy for our executive officers.
+Approximately 97% of the votes cast in the stockholder advisory "say on pay" vote on executive compensation in 2016 approved our executive compensation described in last year's proxy statement.
+Throughout the 2016 proxy season, we engaged directly or indirectly through our proxy solicitor, D. F. King & Co., with investors across the vast majority of our stockholder base, including our top ten stockholders who represented over 60% of our outstanding shares at that time.
+The Compensation

+Committee considered the result of the stockholder advisory vote as strong support for its compensation policies, practices and philosophy for our executive officers.
 Accordingly, the Compensation Committee determined not to make any significant adjustments as a result of the vote.
 The Compensation Committee intends to continue to regularly review, assess and, when appropriate, adjust our compensation practices based on feedback from our stockholders or other determinations informed by best practices and trends.

 While say-on-pay votes are a key indicator of stockholder feedback, we are committed to keeping an open dialogue with our stockholders, including our institutional investors, throughout the year, not just during proxy season.
 We regularly and frequently engage with our stockholders to discuss business topics, seek feedback on our performance and address other matters of importance to our stockholders, such as executive compensation and corporate governance.
-Since our 2015 Annual Meeting, we have actively engaged with a significant number of our stockholders, including our institutional investors, and intend to continue to do so.
+Since our 2016 Annual Meeting, we have actively engaged with a significant number of our stockholders, including our institutional investors, and intend to continue to do so.
 Through this dialogue, we have received additional validation on the design of our executive compensation program.